trevordilley/phaser-cljs-template/README.md

 dependency management)
 3. Install [Node.js](https://nodejs.org/) (JavaScript runtime environment) which should include [NPM](https://docs.npmjs.com/cli/npm) or if your Node.js installation does not include NPM also install it.
-7. Clone this repo and open a terminal in the `ldg` project root directory
+7. Clone this repo and open a terminal in the `game` project root directory
 8. (Optional) Download project dependencies:
     ```sh
     lein deps